dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_DevPageAndHandlerPage&highlight=1-4)]

-Place the call to <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage*> in front of any middleware where you want to catch exceptions.
+Place the call to <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage*> before any middleware that you want to catch exceptions.

 > [!WARNING]
 > Enable the Developer Exception Page **only when the app is running in the Development environment**.
 You don't want to share detailed exception information publicly when the app runs in production.
 For more information on configuring environments, see <xref:fundamentals/environments>.